folio-org/folio-analytics/CONTRIBUTING.md

 For derived tables:
 - [] query has indexes on columns
 - [] vacuum analyze has been added to the bottom
-- [] table appears in runlist.txt at an appropriate point
+- [] table appears in runlist.txt at an appropriate point and with correct file name
 ```

 If any items remain unchecked or you have further questions, you can